-The receipt or solicitation of bribes, gratuities and kickbacks is strictly prohibited.
+The receipt or solicitation of bribes, gratuities, and kickbacks is strictly prohibited.

-No elected or appointed officer or other employee of the Federal Government or of the State of Mississippi shall benefit financially or materially from this contract.
-No individual employed by the State of Mississippi shall be permitted any share or part of this contract or any benefit that might arise therefrom.
+No elected or appointed officer or other employee of the Federal Government or of the State of Mississippi shall benefit financially or materially from this Contract.
+No individual employed by the State of Mississippi shall be permitted any share or part of this Contract or any benefit that might arise therefrom.

-The Contractor represents that it has not violated, is not violating, and promises that it will not violate the prohibitions against gratuities set forth in Section 6-204 (Gratuities)

-of the Mississippi Personal Service Contract Procurement Regulations.
+The bidder, offeror, or Contractor represents that it has not violated, is not violating, and promises that it will not violate the prohibition against gratuities set forth in Section 6-204 PPRB OPSCR Rules and Regulations Page 139 Effective Date 5/6/2018 (Gratuities) of the Mississippi Public Procurement Review Board Office of Personal Service Contract Review Rules and Regulations..